pydemo/prep-logs/README.md

 # Oracle prep-logs
 Q | Info
 --- | ---
-MERGE| requests index values (not table values) as the primary data source ALL_ROWS| Gets all rows faster (generally forces index suppression) FIRST_ROWS| Gets the first row faster (generally forces index use).
+NO_NATIVE_FULL_OUTER_JOIN|full outer join is executed as a union of left outer join and an antijoin CURSOR_SHARING_EXACT|To override CURSOR_SHARING=FORCE FULL, CACHE|caches entire table into memory and put it to MRU MERGE| requests index values (not table values) as the primary data source ALL_ROWS| Gets all rows faster (generally forces index suppression) FIRST_ROWS| Gets the first row faster (generally forces index use).